US Wall Street surges on bargain hunting

-Megacap growth and technology companies such as Apple Inc and Microsoft Corp rose over 3% respectively, while banks advanced 3%.

-Tesla plunged more than 8% after it sold fewer-than-expected vehicles in the third quarter as deliveries lagged way behind production due to logistic hurdles.
-Tesla delivered a record 343,830 cars worldwide in the third quarter.

-ECONOMIC NEWS: The Institute for Supply Management report showed that manufacturing PMI fell to 50.9 in September from 52.8 in August, although a reading above 50 still indicates growth in the sector.
+Meanwhile, the Institute for Supply Management released a report showing its services PMI edged down to 56.7 in September from 56.9 in August, although a reading above 50 still indicates growth in the sector.

-A report released by the Commerce Department showed construction spending in the U. S. fell by 0.7 percent to an annual rate of $1.781 trillion in August after sliding by 0.6 percent to a revised rate of $1.794 trillion in July.

 Powered by Capital Market - Live News